Frequently Asked Questions

 Who manages the PFF Registry?

-The PFF Registry is led by PFF medical team and staff with advisory support from the CCN-Registry Steering Committee, a group of experts and investigators from the PFF Care Centers and other industry partners.
+The PFF Registry is led by the PFF medical team and staff with advisory support from the CCN-Registry Steering Committee, a group of experts and investigators from the PFF Care Centers and other industry partners.
 The daily operations are managed by the data coordinating center, Statistical Analysis of Biomedical Education and Research (SABER) at the University of Michigan.
-The SABER team develop and manage the data base, work with Care Centers to ensure proper data completion, and partner with researchers to ensure that Registry data can support their proposed studies.
+The SABER team develops and manages the Registry, work with Care Centers to ensure proper data completion, and partner with researchers to ensure that Registry data can support their proposed studies.
 Their support continues throughout the research process, up to and including preparing manuscripts for publication.
 For more information, click here.

 As a researcher, how can I get access to data from the PFF Registry?

-All proposals will be reviewed and scored by a review panel.
-Investigators of approved proposals will be contacted by a statistician from the data coordinating center (DCC) to develop a statistical analysis plan (SAP).
+Researchers can access the PFF Registry upon submission and approval of a research proposal.
+Both academic and industry researchers are welcome to apply.
+Investigators who are not members of a PFF Care Center must include a PFF Registry investigator as a collaborator on their proposal.
+The PFF Medical Team, PFF Registry Steering Committee, and Scientific Review Committee currently review research proposals on a rolling basis.
+All proposals are reviewed and scored by a review panel.
+Investigators of approved proposals will be contacted by a statistician from the data coordinating center to develop a statistical analysis plan (SAP).
 In most cases, analyses of clinical data will be performed by the DCC statisticians, following that SAP.

 For more information on ancillary proposal studies and to submit a proposal, click here.
 If you have questions about submitting research proposals, contact us at firstname.lastname@example.org.
 For companies interested in utilizing the PFF Registry for research purposes, contact email@example.com to learn more about the application process and fees.

 the PFF Patient Registry will enable us to expand patient enrollment and